valeriofantozzi/FiniteStateMachine-for-Flutter/README.md

-# FiniteStateMachine FSM Model in Dart
+# FiniteStateMachine FSM Model in Dart 🚦

-This repository contains a **Finite State Machine (FSM)** model implemented in Dart.
+This repository contains a **Finite State Machine (FSM)** model implemented in Dart 🤖.
 The FSM is designed to handle complex state transitions in a structured and scalable manner, making it ideal for applications such as workflows, game development, or any scenario requiring dynamic state management.

 ---

-## **Features**
+## **Features** 🚀

-- **Modular Design:** Separate classes for states, events, and transitions for maximum flexibility.
+- **Modular Design:** Separate classes for states, events, and transitions for maximum flexibility ⚙️
-- **Asynchronous Actions:** Supports async/await for non-blocking operations during state transitions.
+- **Asynchronous Actions:** Supports async/await for non-blocking operations ⏰
-- **Entry and Exit Actions:** Execute specific actions when entering or exiting a state.
+- **Entry and Exit Actions:** Execute specific actions on entering and exiting a state 🚪
-- **Event Queue:** Ensures proper handling of multiple events by processing them sequentially.
+- **Event Queue:** Ensures proper handling of multiple events by processing them sequentially 📜
-- **Invalid Event Handling:** Detects and logs events that are not valid for the current state.
+- **Invalid Event Handling:** Detects and logs events that are not valid for the current state ❌
-- **State Stream:** Provides a stream for observing state changes in real time.
+- **State Stream:** Provides a stream for observing state changes in real time 🌐

 ---

-## **Components**
+## **Components** 🧩

 ### 1. **MachineState**